tabler:menu-2

 How much credit card debt does the average South Dakota resident have?

-The average South Dakota resident carries approximately $5,000 in credit card debt, with nearly 12% year-over-year growth — the second-fastest rate in the nation.
+The average South Dakota resident carries approximately $6,239 in credit card debt per consumer, according to TransUnion data — about 5% below the national average of $6,580.
+South Dakota has seen nearly 12% year-over-year growth, the second-fastest rate in the nation.

 Can creditors garnish my wages in South Dakota?